As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - Use a spoon to cover the pizza crust in marinara.
 Top with browned veggie burger and shredded non-dairy cheese.

-- Put the pizza directly onto the oven grate & bake for 12 minutes.
-(The Monteli package recommends 6 to 7 minutes for baking, but I think the crust isn't crisp enough at that point.)
+- Put the pizza directly onto the oven grate & bake for 12 minutes (or however long it says to bake on your crust instructions).

 - While the pizza is baking, chop the vegetable toppings for the pizza and make the special sauce.